 Figuring out what to write in a journal is one of the toughest things about starting a journal in the first place.
 Don’t worry if it doesn’t go as smoothly as you want it to the first few times.
 Like anything else, journaling is something you need to get used to and comfortable with.

 You can write about anything from events that have impacted you, your inner thoughts, creative ideas, a recap of your day, goals you want to achieve, your thoughts on a book, movie, or play, moments that bring you joy, moments that bring you pain and hurt, memorable places you’ve visited, mouth-watering meals you loved, your favourite hobbies, etc.

 Our Favorite Guided Journals

+The Five Minute Journal.
 If you’re just starting out with journaling and would rather have a guide than just jotting down all your thoughts on paper, the Five Minute Journal may be a great option for you.
-The journal helps you focus your attention on the good in your life, cultivating gratitude and improving your mental well-being.
+This journal helps you focus your attention on the good in your life, cultivating gratitude and improving your mental well-being.
 It provides you with a simple structure that only takes five minutes to fill out, combining the proven elements of positive psychology so you can reflect and evaluate as you start and end your day.

 Therapy Journal Prompts

 If you want even more ideas on what to write about in your journal, you can try these 15 therapy journal prompts to get you started.